JosephLodato/Celestial-Veil/README.md

 # Celestial Veil

-Celestial Veil is currently a strategy exploration game set in space aboard a small electrical power limited ship in development by me.
+Celestial Veil is a strategy exploration game set in space aboard a small electrical power-limited ship in development.
 More to come soon...

+The project is being created in Unity